 Configuring Back-End and Front-End Networking

-Because it isn’t possible to access the back-end network configuration or affect back-end traffic within your instance, you can configure firewalls and security groups within your virtual network without having to consider back-end connectivity requirements.
+Because it isn’t possible to access the back-end network configuration or affect back-end traffic within your ANQ instance, you can configure firewalls and security groups within your virtual network without having to consider back-end connectivity requirements.